What training reveals about neural network complexity: NN complexity far from the training data

 \subsection{The Lipschitz constant of empty regions}

-As we show next, the Lipschitz constant of our neural network can also be controlled in regions whose activation can be written as a combination of activations of training points.
+As we show next, the Lipschitz constant of a NN can be controlled for those regions whose neural activation can be written as a combination of activations of training points.